hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 `getConnection()` and `getOrConnect()` methods.
 Subsequent calls to these methods may return different connection objects.

 The order of the delivery of messages sent over a single `Connection` object is **not defined** in the general case.
-However, the current implementations have relatively strong ordering and delivery guarantees, because internally they use a single socket
+However, the current implementations have relatively strong ordering and delivery guarantees, because internally, they use a single socket connection:
-connection:
 1. If a packet is delivered to a receiver, then all previous packets sent through the same connection are also delivered
-1. If the sending of the packet A happens-before the sending of the packet B, then submission of the packet A for execution on the receiver happens-before the submission of the packet B.
+1. If sending of packet A happens-before sending of packet B, then submission of packet A for execution on the receiver happens-before the submission of packet B.

 Hazelcast Jet relies on these guarantees.

 ### 2.3 Operation

 Most Hazelcast components don't operate on packets directly.
-Instead, the `Operation` abstraction is used, which encapsulates the command to be executed фтв additional information such as the caller ID, timeouts, retries, etc.
+Instead, the `Operation` abstraction is used, which encapsulates the message and additional information such as the caller ID, timeouts, retries, etc.

 Operations are submitted to the `OperationService` which obtains the connection, serializes operations to packets, and manage completion futures, timeouts, and retries.